-Annex F of the Principles for financial market infrastructures outlines five oversight expectations for critical service providers in order to support an FMI's overall safety and efficiency.
-Although the FMI remains ultimately responsible for its operations, the regulator, supervisor, or overseer of the FMI may use Annex F to establish expectations specifically targeted at critical service providers.
-In those cases where an authority does so, adherence to these expectations can be achieved in one of two ways, at the discretion of the authority: (a) the authority monitors adherence to the expectations itself in a direct relationship with the critical service provider or (b) the authority communicates the standards to the FMI, which obtains assurances from its critical service providers that they comply with the expectations.
+Annex F of the Principles for financial market infrastructures outlines five oversight expectations for critical service providers in order to support a financial market infrastructure's (FMI) overall safety and efficiency.
+Although the FMI remains ultimately responsible for its operations, the regulator, supervisor or overseer of the FMI may use Annex F to establish expectations specifically targeted at critical service providers.
+In those cases where an authority does so, adherence to these expectations can be achieved in one of two ways, at the discretion of the authority: (i) the authority monitors adherence to the expectations itself in a direct relationship with the critical service provider; or (ii) the authority communicates the standards to the FMI, which obtains assurances from its critical service providers that they comply with the expectations.
 These expectations may also be relevant to an FMI as it reviews its contracts with critical service providers.

-Where permitted under the applicable legal framework, a regulator, supervisor, or overseer of an FMI may choose to assess an FMI's critical service provider against these expectations to promote robust payment systems that are systemically important, central securities depositories, securities settlement systems, central counterparties, and trade repositories.
-Such assessments are intended to provide an assurance of quality of service that FMIs would seek from their critical service providers as part of their compliance with broader CPSS-IOSCO principles.
+Where permitted under the applicable legal framework, a regulator, supervisor or overseer of an FMI may choose to assess an FMI's critical service provider against these expectations to promote robust payment systems that are systemically important, central securities depositories, securities settlement systems, central counterparties and trade repositories.
+Such assessments are intended to provide an assurance of quality of service that FMIs would seek from their critical service providers as part of their compliance with the broader principles of the Committee on Payments and Market Infrastructures (CPMI) and the International Organization of Securities Commissions (IOSCO).